Oregon Lawyer for Crime Victims

 You will likely have a lot of questions about how the criminal process works such as: What is a grand jury?
 Are you entitled to recover money for your losses?
 Will there be a trial?
 What will happen at a trial?
 What kind of sentence will the defendant likely get?
 You may not get much help from the District Attorney’s Office.
 This isn’t generally because they don’t care; they do.
 But they have a lot of cases and not a lot of time.
 A good Portland crime victim lawyer will make sure you are fully aware of what is going to happen and what your rights are.

-The Oregon Constitution gives you the right to be involved in significant matters related to the criminal case.
+The Oregon Constitution addresses crime victims' rights.
+Basically, victims of crime have the right to be involved in significant matters related to the criminal case.
 You’ll want to hear about the plea negotiations so that justice is served.
 You’ll want to be heard about scheduling and compensation too.
 We’ll work with the prosecutor to make sure your wishes are in the front of their mind.
 And we’ll work to make sure all who are responsible are held accountable.
 This includes the offender and any organization that allowed or helped the action to happen.
 This could include bars that over-serve alcohol leading to devastating car crashes, or organizations such as DHS, churches, nursing homes or daycare facilities where abuse happens.